johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 }
 ```

 The logic should be easy to understand.
 One thing to point out is the call to `getPayload()`.
 Let's discuss that.
-We're going to build these native apps to speak the internal Nest message protocol (this topic is covered extensively in the [NestJS Microservices in Action](xxx) series).
+We're going to build these native apps to speak the internal Nest message protocol (this topic is covered extensively in the [NestJS Microservices in Action](xxx) series) so they provide a test bench for the Nest transporter and `ClientProxy` we're about to build.
 This means we are going to wrap responses in an object we can depict like this:

    ```typescript
    {